-Inspired by teaching Intro to Stats: A short reading list and a bit more
+Inspired by teaching the Intro to Stats: A short reading list on Statistical Inference (in an extended sense) and a bit more

 In brief, the course starts with Statistics and Probability, then proceeds to Experimental Design/Causal Inference, and wraps up with some Machine Learning.